KQM-git/TCL/enemy-data/humans/treasure-hoarders/treasure-hoarder-gravedigger.md

 ---
-description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains."They say that we stand on the shoulders of giants..
+description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains.
 ---

 # Treasure Hoarders

-## Treasure Hoarder Gravedigger
+## Treasure Hoarders: Gravedigger

-That means digging up the accumulated wealth of our forebears, taking them with us, and... uh, returning them to the economic cycle!
+"They sayThat means digging up the accumulated wealth of our forebears, taking them with us, and... uh, returning them to the economic cycle!
 What a noble endeavor, am I right?"—A certain Treasure Hoarder Gravedigger, while delving deep into a ruin

 ## Weakspot Details